Aliyon-dev/Aliyon-dev/README.md

 ## 🚀 About Me

-I'm a passionate front-end developer and UI/UX designer with expertise in creating intuitive digital experiences.
+I'm a passionate fullstack developer and UI/UX designer with expertise in creating intuitive digital experiences.
 With full-stack development experience, I build applications that are both visually appealing and highly functional.

 ---